correlation-one/C1GamesStarterKit/rust-algo/README.md

 For starters, simply modify the `starter-algo/src/main.rs` file.
 You will mostly be using methods of `GameState` and `FrameData`.

+The easiest way to test your algo locally is to run the `build_local.py` script with a Python interpreter, then run the engine with the path `rust-algo/algo-target`.
+The `build_local.py` script will build your algo based on the content in `algo.json`, then move the resultant binary to the algo target directory.
+Our servers will essentially do the same thing when you upload your algo.

 The simplest way to create an algo is to create a data type which stores your algo state, implement `GameLoop` on it, and create a main function which calls `run_game_loop` on that type.